S-pen-cer/Python-Adventure/README.md

 # Python-Adventure
-Python projects both academic and personal
+This repository is for Python projects both academic and personal.